In order to completely remove Commerce from your Drupal site, you will first

 uninstall additional modules.

 Since the Commerce base module provides a field type, it cannot be uninstalled together with the other modules.
 This is a known Drupal limitation.
-You will be blocked from uninstalling Commerce and a see a "Fields pending deletion" message.
+You will be blocked from uninstalling Commerce and see a "Fields pending deletion" message.
 You can delete the field in question by running Cron.
 You can run Cron through the Admin UI by navigating to Configuration > System > Cron.

 Once all Commerce modules have been uninstalled, use Composer to remove the Commerce dependency from your project.